 Click on one of the boxes below for more information:

-Santa Claus was too busy to stop by the climate summit this month, but that doesn't mean St. Nick isn't worried about climate change.
-In fact, it might be costing him some of his best employees.
+Santa Claus is usually too busy to stop by the annual U.N. climate talks in late November and early December, but that doesn't mean St. Nick isn't worried about climate change.
+In fact, rising Arctic temperatures might be costing him some of his best employees.

-Reindeer populations are dwindling across much of the Arctic, and while the species as a whole isn't in immediate danger, Santa may still want to start shopping around for backup.
-Thirteen of the region's 23 largest migrating herds are now in decline, according to NOAA's 2010 Arctic Report Card, and another recent census found that global reindeer populations have dropped 57 percent in the last two decades.
-With many threatened and endangered herds already struggling, some experts say climate change could push reindeer over the edge.
+A patchwork of reindeer herds across the Arctic has been shrinking for years, and while their species is in no immediate danger, Santa may still want to shop around for backup.
+About half of the region's 23 largest migrating herds are in decline, according to the U.S. government's Arctic Report Card, and a 2009 census found global reindeer numbers have fallen 57 percent in the last 20 years.
+With several herds already struggling, some experts say climate change could push these iconic animals over the edge.